Show contents

 After creating a metamodel Metamodel for Balance of Trade Calculation the user needs to create a modeling problem, with the help of which the chain is calculated in accordance with the Fact scenario.

-To run the module that creates and calculates problem, the user needs to add links to the Ms, Metabase assemblies.
+To run the unit that creates and calculates problem, the user needs to add links to the Metabase and Ms assemblies.

 Var